Rays vs. Royals Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Shane McClanahan (11-1) will take the mound for the Rays, his 16th start of the season.
+- Zach Eflin (8-3) will take the mound for the Rays, his 14th start of the season.

+- He has earned a quality start seven times in 13 starts this season.

+- Eflin has 12 starts of five or more innings this season in 13 chances.
+He averages 5.9 innings per outing.

 |Opponent